My Child Is Mean To Others

 Hi Annie,

-He may just have had a bad day, been frustrated or whatever.
+He may just have had a bad day, been frustrated, or whatever.
 Kids also do things quite often just to test where the boundaries are.
-Yours are clearly defined and that’s great.
+Yours are clearly defined, and that’s great.
 I’m sure the play school has their own methods for dealing with the problem too.
-They probably put him in time out which would have sent it’s own clear message as well.
-Don’t worry, if he can’t get away with it on either front, it’ll soon stop.
+They probably put him in timeout, which would have sent its own clear message as well.
+Don’t worry; if he can’t get away with it on either front, it’ll soon stop.
 For more help with your parenting, please visit my parenting services page.

 Annie